-- Prescription medication can be expensive- Mira can help.
-Get up to 80% off Tamlifu or Xofluza by using MiraRx.
+While prescription medication can be expensive, Mira can help.
+Get up to 80 percent off Tamlifu or Xofluza by using MiraRx.
 Your membership also includes affordable urgent care visits, low-cost lab testing, and more.
 Sign up today.

 Tamiflu belongs to a family of antiviral drugs called “neuraminidase inhibitors.”
 It helps prevent the flu and shorten the length of flu symptoms by attacking flu particles in your body, which stops the virus from spreading in your body.